Sarasota Sailing Squadron

-Experience during Hurricane Irma showed that boats not securely anchored / tied down can be severely damaged and damage other boats around them.
-Anchoring / tying down boats down in the yard isn't hard, but if you wait until the last minute, you may find not find needed supplies (tie down straps, yacht line, etc) since as a hurricane approaches, these become scarce commodities.
-The Squadron will be installing tie down anchors in 2018 for all land stored storage spots that do not already have anchors installed.
+Experience during Hurricanes Irma and Ian showed that boats not securely anchored / tied down can be severely damaged and damage other boats around them.
+Anchoring / tying down boats down in the yard isn't hard, but if you wait until the last minute, you may find not find needed supplies (tie down straps, yacht line, etc.) since as a hurricane approaches, these become scarce commodities.
+The Squadron installed tie down anchors in 2018 for all land stored storage spots.
 Proper tie down straps / lines remain the responsibility of the boat owner.

 It is also strongly recommended that you remove all sails and any gear that can be blown away during bad weather (applies to boats on water as well).
 Removing roller furled sails and stepping masts is recommended where practical to reduce wind load / vibration that can "rock" boats off their trailers.